karry3775/SensorFusionWS/README.md

 $ rosrun sensor_fusion_pkg complimentary_filter.py
 $ rosrun sensor_fusion_pkg gyro_only_orientation.py
 ```
 ##### Note : The phone needs to be aligned with the angular benchmark in such a way that 0 degree yaw corresponds with 0 degrees.
-Successive positioning of the phones heading on the benchmark is carried out.4
+Successive positioning of the phones heading on the benchmark is carried out.

 ![benchmark](https://github.com/karry3775/SensorFusionWS/blob/master/src/SensorFusion/images/GT_BENCHMARK_cropped-1.png)
 ![compare](https://github.com/karry3775/SensorFusionWS/blob/master/src/SensorFusion/images/gt_2.png)